 All full-time students must be enrolled in either IS 102 or IS 200 the first semester of enrollment until successfully completed.
-IS 102 is for students with less than 12 hours of college credit obtained in a college setting (does not include AP classes or CLEP credits).
+IS 102 is for students with less than 12 hours of college credit obtained in a college setting (does not include dual-enrolled classes, AP classes or CLEP credits).
 IS 200 is for students who have attended another college and are transferring in at least 12 credit hours.
 Athletes that are forced to miss two or more days of IS 200 will need to drop and re-enroll the next semester.

+Students in the Montreat College Honors Program will count HN 320 and HN 420 for six (6) Gen-Ed humanities credits, and are therefore only required to take one of the humanities classes (3 credits) listed above.

+Foreign languages represent different subject areas of study.
+Students can take two or more languages to fulfill the required 9 hours.
-Athletes may receive a credit per semester for full participation in designated college team sports (up to a credits total).
-Verification of participation must be provided by the team coach.

-NOTE: Course numbering is specific to Montreat College courses; transfer students will be given consideration based on a course-by-course evaluation of credit.
+- Athletes may receive 1 credit per semester for full participation in designated college team sports (up to 2 credits total).
+Only 1 credit may be awarded per semester, regardless of dual-sport participation.
+Verification of participation must be provided by the team coach. - Students may repeat 1 hour physical activity courses up to two times to fulfill the Physical Education requirement - NOTE: Course numbering is specific to Montreat College courses; transfer students will be given consideration based on a course-by-course evaluation of credit.